IllinoisReliableAutonomyGroup/HooVer/README.md

-# HooVer: a statistical model checking tool with optimistic optimization
+# HooVer: A statistical model checking tool with optimistic optimization

-__NOTE: If you want to reproduce the results in the paper, please see [Reproduce.md](Reproduce.md).__
+HooVer is a tool that uses optimistic optimization and ideas from multi-armed bandits theory to solve the model-free, statistical model checking problem for MDPs.
+HooVer can also be used to perform parameter synthesis.
+It has been used to analyze systems involving multiple interacting vehicles.
+HooVer was developed by the [Reliable Autonomy Research Group](https://mitras.ece.illinois.edu/group.html) at [University of Illinois, Urbana-Champaign](https://ece.illinois.edu/).
+The research was supported by a grant from the National Security Agency's [Science of Security (SOS)](https://cps-vo.org/group/SoS) program.

-HooVer uses optimistic optimization to solve statistical model checking problems for MDPs.
 The full paper is [available online](https://www.daweisun.me/wp-content/uploads/2021/08/musavi2021.pdf).

 If you find this project useful, please cite:
 ```